It's simpler than you may think.

 Giving a baby time to take in the world without distraction gives them the sense that they can do things on their own—they'll let you know when they want to interact.
 As your baby grows, independent play might mean observing while they play with simple toys, fighting the urge to always play with them or show the "right" way to use something.

 Many parents want to use Montessori at home, but it can feel complicated and intimidating.
-Monti Kids can help provide the scaffolding you need to use this philosophy at home, giving you confidence that you're supporting your baby's needs and raising a highly capable and independent child.
+Luckily, programs like Monti Kids can help provide the scaffolding you need to use this philosophy at home, giving you confidence that you're supporting your baby's needs and raising a highly capable and independent child.

 Christina is a Montessori teacher certified by the American Montessori Society.
 She currently stays home to take care of her son, James.
 She lives in Austin, Texas, and writes a blog, http://montessoriishmom.com, chronicling her journey through motherhood the Montessori way.